bioforensics/yeat/README.md

 ### Running YEAT with DRMAA

 To run YEAT with DRMAA, install DRMAA python bindings, set up environment variables, and append the following flags to the YEAT command.
+(Note: This have only been tested with SGE.)

 ```
 # Install DRMAA python bindings